core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

    * 'det_senderId' and 'det_hash_alg', defined in {{Section 4 of I-D.amsuess-core-cachable-oscore}}.
 These specify the Sender ID of the Deterministic Client in the OSCORE group, and the hash algorithm used to compute the deterministic request (see {{Section 3.4.1 of I-D.amsuess-core-cachable-oscore}}).

-If a deterministic request is used as phantom observation request for a group observation, the server does not assist clients that are interested to take part to the group observation but do not support deterministic requests.
+If a deterministic request is used as phantom observation request for a group observation, the server does not assist clients that are interested to take part in the group observation but do not support deterministic requests.
 This is consistent with the fact that the setup in question already relies on a lot of agreed pre-configuration.

-Therefore, the following holds when a group observation relies on a deterministic request as phantom observation request.
+Therefore, the following holds when a group observation relies on a deterministic request as a phantom observation request.

-* Every client interested to take part to such a group observation: has to support deterministic requests; and has to know the phantom observation request, as a result of pre-configuration or following its retrieval through dedicated means (see {{appendix-different-sources}}).
+* Every client interested to take part in such a group observation: has to support deterministic requests; and has to know the phantom observation request, as a result of pre-configuration or following its retrieval through dedicated means (see {{appendix-different-sources}}).

 * When running such an observation request, the server does not simultaneously run a parallel group observation for the same target resource, as associated with a different phantom observation request and intended to clients that do not support deterministic requests.